ShaneCurcuru/slides/apachecon/WhoPaysForFoundations-ApacheConAtHome2021.md

 ]

 ???
 Eclipse's model is partly focused on their IDE and developer tools, so along with the usual services, they provide strong development process and integration support.
-Many projects also follow a shared release schedule, as their projects work together.
+Many projects also follow a shared release schedule, as many of their projects work together.

 ---